Who is Eileen George?

 Eileen was a Roman Catholic who was devoted to her Church and its teachings.
 She placed herself at the service of all and loved all, regardless of race, color or religion.

 Eileen was chosen by God to bring a simple message to all people.
 He desired to be recognized as a real father to His children, loving, gentle, caring; He wished to be a part of their life.
 He is not aloof, cold, or authoritarian.

 Eileen always had a very great reverence for what she called “the royal priesthood of Jesus Christ.”
 Priests began to go to Eileen for advice even when she was a young woman.
 They told her of their problems and difficulties, of things they did not even tell their confessors.
 They recognized in her a special love and wisdom, and realized that the Father revealed things to her, including the secrets of their hearts.
 Her ministry to priests began about the mid 1960’s, when Eileen was in her thirties.

 Gradually the Father began to unfold the extent of Eileen’s mission.
 She came to realize that the special intimacy which was gratuitously given her by the Father with Jesus, with Himself, with the Holy Spirit, with Our Lady, the angels and saints, was given in view of the work He had in store for her.

 In fact it seems that His purpose was to bring many through Eileen, and insofar as they respond, to a similar intimacy with Himself.

 The Father and Eileen George’s Mission

-The Father has told Eileen that He sent His Son to humankind.
+The Father told Eileen that He sent His Son to humankind.
 He sent His Mother.
 He sent the Holy Spirit.
 All have been rejected.
-That is, the world as a whole continues to live apart from the Father, enclosed in its own occupations with very little thought of Him or of its true destiny and purpose, which is union with Himself, for He alone can give it happiness.
+That is, the world as a whole continued to live apart from the Father, enclosed in its own occupations with very little thought of Him or of its true destiny and purpose, which is union with Himself, for He alone can give it happiness.